xact-iot/xact/README.md

 XACT is an industrial IoT platform designed for real-time monitoring, data acquisition, and process automation.
 XACT handles everything from hobby projects to lab deployments to installations with hundreds or even thousands of devices.
 Its self-hosted Android mobile app gives operators secure access to devices, events, dashboards, reports, and push notifications away from the web console.

+> **Note:**  While XACT has many features, installation is as easy as unzipping the release file and executing the run script.
+Thereafter simply use the sub-set of features applicable to your project.

 ## Table of Contents

 - [1.
 Preview](#1-preview)